I have a confession to make.

-Admitting that you don’t have an answer is not only okay, it’s the best answer.
+Admitting that you don’t have an answer is not only okay, but it’s also the best answer.
 Pretending to know or making stuff up is easy.
 But you’ve just lost 10 points on the Woodsy IQ scale.

-Your best bet is to admit you’ve never started a fire with a hand drill or brain tanned a deer hide.
+Your best bet is to admit you’ve never started a fire with a hand drill or brain-tanned a deer hide.
 As you fess up, your fellow woodsmen or woods-women sipping on hot cocoa across the fire, experienced in both skills, may be willing to pass on their knowledge and time on to you.